-Students have five years from enrollment in the graduate program to complete the master's degree.
+Students have a limited number of years from enrollment in the graduate program to complete the master's degree.
+Please refer to the appropriate catalog section for specific residency requirements.

 CONTRACT MAJOR

 For the student with special needs or study interests, the contract major provides a custom-designed curriculum.
 In consultation with faculty advisors and the Vice President for Academic Affairs, a student may propose a program that combines the offerings of several programs in a pattern which fits the student's special interests, rather than the definitions of a standard curriculum.
 The general requirements for graduation remain effective, but major and elective sequences are described in a "contract" approved by the student, dean, and the Vice President for Academic Affairs.
 This description may utilize courses from the regular curricula, along with private and independent study courses and CARE credits.
 Accredited courses may also be transferred from other colleges, and credit by examination is applicable, according to the regular rules for such transfers and applications.